help-AY/MDEF/docs/term-2/02_remixing-materials.md

 ![](../images/09_RM/pic5.jpg)

-after doing research about food waste and deciding to move forward with onion peels as experiment base we gathered a bunch and started "experimenting" link to the presentation can be found **[here](https://www.canva.com/design/DAFZa8jFXIw/eHFGsIhc5sIJ2mv7PbrpqA/view)**
+after doing research about food waste and deciding to move forward with onion peels as an experimental base. we gathered a bunch and started "experimenting" - it was very eye-opening to see how fast material properties can change based on the environment it is kept in, also the additives we used had effects on drying time, there were plenty of learnings from this. it was interesting.

 <div style="position: relative; width: 100%; height: 0; padding-top: 56.2500%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;